 Now, you know the environment variables in use.
 Also you know the method to read the value of those variables.
 Let’s learn how to change value of an environment variable permanently in Catalina.
 If you echo the value of Shell in Catalina, you’d see that you are using ZSH instead of Bash as compared with the previous versions of macOS.
+This also changes your .bash_profile and .bashrc paths, however, here we are dealing with env variables configuration, so let’s stick to it.
 Use the following command to edit the zshenv configuration.

 Using the following syntax, add the custom value of any environment variable in the file.
 For example, I am adding HOME variable value like below: